-Warm weather is sticking around a bit more consistently all of a sudden, so patios are starting to open in and around Boston.
-Updated frequently throughout spring and summer 2022 (and the warm-ish portion of fall, hopefully), this page will track pertinent news in Greater Boston’s outdoor drinking scene: beer garden openings, wine bar patio debuts, the occasional special event, and more.
+It’s consistently hot out now, so patio season is fully underway in Greater Boston.
+Updated frequently throughout spring and summer 2022 (and the warm-ish portion of fall, hopefully), this page tracks pertinent news in the area’s outdoor drinking scene: beer garden openings, wine bar patio debuts, the occasional special event, and more.

 Find updates below, with the most recent news at the top.
 Know of outdoor drinking news that should be on Eater Boston’s radar?
 Send an email.